-Retailers need accurate forecasts at SKU level for their strategical and tactic decisions.
-Previous studies have developed forecasting models which incorporate the variables of price and promotions.
-These models overlook the potential change of the effect of the price and promotions.
-As a result, they may potentially be subject to structural break and generate biased and less accurate forecasts.
-In this study, we integrate recently developed techniques to takes into account the issue of structural break.
-Our proposed three-stage methods generate more accurate forecasts compared to industrial practice and conventional econometric models.
+Grocery retailers need accurate forecasts at SKU level for their inventory level decisions.
+Previous studies have developed forecasting models which incorporate the influence of marketing activities.
+These models, however, do not consider that the effect of these marketing activities on sales may not be constant over time.
+Under such a circumstance, the models may be subject to structural break and generate biased and less accurate forecasts.
+The nature of the structural break problem has been addressed by many studies especially in the areas of Economics.
+In this study, we propose new forecasting methods which take into account the problem of structural break.
+Our methods generate more accurate forecasts compared to both models used by practitioners and sophisticated econometric models.

 Keywords: